I've applied for Social Security disability benefits due to breast cancer. If I'm approved, can I get my student loans forgiven?

 Which loans are eligible for discharge?
 You can get a TPD discharge for William D. Ford Federal Direct Loan Program loans, Federal Family Education Loan (FFEL) Program loans, Federal Perkins Loans, or Teacher Education Assistance for College and Higher Education (TEACH) Grant service obligations.
 Other loan programs and private loans have their own discharge rules.

 Who is eligible for a discharge?
 The rules for a federal TPD discharge are similar to Social Security's eligibility rules, but more difficult to meet.
 Being approved for Social Security disability benefits does not necessarily mean that you will be approved for a TPD discharge.
-Here are the rules (note that the federal loan discharge rules changed significantly in 2010):
+Here are the rules:

 You must be unable to do any "substantial gainful activity" (work involving significant physical and/or mental actives) because of a medically determinable physical or mental impairment that has lasted 60 months, can be expected to last for 60 months, is expected to result in death, or is due to a 100% military-service-connected disability.